 Duck Boat crashes

-We had a duck boat run into a motor scooter from behind on Saturday, May 7, 2016 in Boston, killing one of the riders.
-It isn’t clear from the news story why this happened, though I expect that the poor forward visibility from the duck boat was a factor.
-Did the motor scooter operator pull ahead of the duck boat, riding and stopping in its large blind spots?
-Or did the duck boat operator run into the back of the motor scooter in spite of its being in hiss field of view?
-As usual with crashes involving two-wheelers — bicycle, motor scooters, motorcycles — and despite there having been many eyewitnesses, the Boston Globe offers no information as to the cause of the crash.
-Investigation is underway, although if it proceeds as with recent bicycle crashes, detailed results may not be made available for a long time, if at all.
+We had a duck boat run into a motor scooter from behind on Saturday, April 30, 2016 in Boston, killing one of the riders.
+It appears that the poor forward visibility from the duck boat was a factor.
+(Boston Globe story paywalled). (archived and free) Investigation is underway, although if it proceeds as with recent bicycle crashes, detailed results may not be made available for a long time, if at all.

 Another duck boat crash occurred in Seattle, 5 killed, 62 injured — but that one was due to failure of an axle, which sent the duck boat into the side of a bus in an oncoming lane of traffic.